bchaffin/bchaffin.github.io/repunit-primes/repunit-primes.markdown

 everything down.

-After a lot of experimentation, for the size numbers I'm interested in (around 4 million digits), I settled on running four 8-threaded instances of PFGW on 16 cores (32 logical processors).
+After a lot of experimentation, for the size numbers I'm interested in (around 4 million digits), I settled on running four 4-threaded instances of PFGW on 16 cores.
+Four 8-threaded instances gives slightly higher performance, but with 6 or more threads there is some resonance in the power draw, probably from threads rapidly starting and stopping high-power vector computations.
+It makes an irritating, high-pitched scritching sound, and is probably also producing some kind of mechanical stress somewhere, which seems bad.
+So four threads it is.
 One other core runs two threads of trial factoring.

 A script ties them all together.
 It reads a list of R(n) values to be checked, maintains a pool of in-flight numbers which rotate through